 Preparing the project charter, which involves defining high-level project requirements, can help management make decisions on whether to fund or not fund the project.

 After the project has been initiated, the requirements specification document then needs to be elaborated by the BA and approved by stakeholders before software development can begin.

 Once the requirements specification document is passed on to developers for development, BAs may still be called upon to provide clarity to developers, negotiate with stakeholders on conflicting requirements, etc. This may include holding meetings to deliberate on solving specific problems, identify risks and manage technology-related restrictions.

 The BA’s Role on Projects

 Business analysts play various roles when it comes to the implementation of business projects.
-Today, the markets are evolving exponentially, which means businesses should exploit opportunities quickly as they happen.
-Communication between stakeholders, developers, and analysts is particularly critical to ensure that everyone is informed and geared towards achieving a common goal.
+Today, markets are evolving exponentially, which means businesses should exploit opportunities quickly as they happen.
+Communication between stakeholders, developers and analysts is particularly critical to ensure that everyone is informed and geared towards achieving a common goal.

 It is, therefore, the responsibility of the business analyst to collaborate with other players in the business to establish what the requirements are and to ensure everyone within the project understands them.
 Also, business analysts should facilitate communication and knowledge sharing to ensure clients’ needs are met effectively.
 They achieve this by:

 BAs may need to carry out comprehensive research in order to understand business needs.
 This may involve researching their competitors, deliberating with subject matter experts, carrying out document analysis, and developing prototypes.
 This enables them to understand and gather comprehensive information about business needs and stakeholders’ requirements.